yiisoft-contrib/yiiframework.com/README.md

 * During development, run `gulp` to watch view, Sass and JS file changes and automatically build target CSS/JS files.
 This command will also launch a browser window which is connected to browsersync.
 * At any time, run `gulp build` to manually rebuild target CSS/JS files from source Sass/JS files.
 * If you only want to watch for changes, you can issue the command `gulp watch`
-* To build the assets for production, specify the `production` flag: `gulp build --production`
+* To build the assets for production, specify the `production` flag: `gulp build --production` or run `npm run build`

 ### CSS Files